MaterializeInc/materialize/doc/user/content/integrations/terraform.md

 The [AWS MSK PrivateLink](https://github.com/MaterializeInc/terraform-aws-msk-privatelink) and [AWS Kafka PrivateLink](https://github.com/MaterializeInc/terraform-aws-kafka-privatelink) modules allow you to manage your connection to Materialize in a single configuration.
-The module builds target groups for brokers, a network load balancer, a TCP listener, and a VPC.
+The module builds target groups for brokers, a network load balancer, a TCP listener, and a VPC endpoint within an existing VPC.
 These AWS resources are necessary components for creating a PrivateLink connection.

 The Materialize provider uses [connection resource blocks](https://registry.terraform.io/providers/MaterializeInc/materialize/latest/docs/resources/connection_aws_privatelink) to allow
 Materialize to communicate with the PrivateLink endpoint.
 After you deploy the